portals-project/vldb2023demo/code/README.md

 docker run --rm -it vldb2023demo sbt "runMain portals.vldb2023demo.ClientMain launch --application portals.vldb2023demo.HelloVLDB$ --ip host.docker.internal --port 8080"
 ```

+We provide three options for running the demo:
+* Locally, with the Test runtime using SBT.
+* With a client/server using SBT.
+* With a client/server using Docker.

+In the following descriptions, we will be running the examples in a client/server model using SBT.

 <!--
 ================================================================================
 == DEMO SCENARIO 1: SHOPPING CART